-As your network grows, the more people you begin to have logged into your network, making changes to settings, or changing billing or contact info for partners.
-With so many cooks in the proverbial kitchen, it is difficult to maintain a cohesive overview of your entire network and you may find yourself pondering, “Wait, something changed?”, “When did this happen?”, and “Who changed it?”.
+As your company grows, more people will log into your platform, change settings, or change partners' billing or contact info.
+With so many cooks in the proverbial kitchen, it is difficult to maintain a cohesive overview of your entire platform, and you may find yourself pondering, “Wait, something changed?”
+“When did this happen?” and “Who changed it?”

 To access the audit logs, go to Company > Data Audit Logs.
-The last 10 events that were changed in the application will automatically be generated.
-Only the network admin/creator can access the logs from their account.
+The last ten events that were changed in the application will automatically be generated.
+Only the admin/creator can access the logs from their account.

 On the Data Audit Log page, you have access to the following parameters for all of your data audit logs:

-- Date – The date that the event occurred; in UTC time
+- Date – The date that the event occurred in UTC

-- Type – The place that the change was made; e.g. in Offers, Partner profiles, etc.
+- Type – The place where the change was made, e.g., in Offers, Partner profiles, etc.

-- Name – This is a short summary of what setting or account was changed
+- Name – This is a summary of what setting or account was changed

 - User IP Address – The IP address the change was made from